Contact sign: Language contact

 Language contact is extremely common in most Deaf communities, which are almost always located within a dominant oral language ('hearing') culture.
 Deaf people are exposed to the oral language that surrounds them, if only in visual forms like lip reading or writing, from early childhood.
 Within everyday life it is not uncommon for Deaf people to be in contact with oral languages.
 Hearing parents and teachers of deaf children, if they sign at all, are usually second language learners, and their signing style will exhibit features of interference from the oral language.
 A mixing of languages and modes may also occur when interpreting between a spoken and a sign language.

-While deaf sign languages are distinct from oral languages, with a different vocabulary and grammar, a boundary between the two is often hard to draw.
+While deaf sign languages are distinct from spoken languages, with a different vocabulary and grammar, a boundary between the two is often hard to draw.
 A language 'continuum' is often described between signing with a strong sign-language grammar to signing with a strong spoken-language grammar, the middle-regions of which are often described as contact sign (or Pidgin Sign).
 In a conversation between a native signer and a second-language learner, both conversation partners may be signing at different ends of the spectrum.
 A blend that is often seen is vocabulary from the sign language signed in the word order of the oral language, with a simplified or reduced grammar typical of contact languages.
 We can recognize that the speaking habits of an English speaker learning French for the first time will differ from those of a native French speaker.
 The same thing happens when a hearing individual is learning a sign language.

 However, even a dialogue between two native deaf signers often shows some evidence of language contact.
 Deaf people in the United States may use a more English-like signing style in a more formal setting, or if unfamiliar with the interlocutor.

 Huenerfauth claims that Pidgin Signed English, as well as contact languages, can create accessibility benefits for users of sign language who have lower levels of written literacy.
 While Cecil Lucas explains how contact also occurs when deaf signers modify their language for the sake of hearing people who are in the process of learning to use a sign language.